HOW TO SLEEP IN AIRPORTS

 CHOOSE A SPOT

-After this have a walk around and see where you like the look of.
-I always make sure it is the darkest quietest corner of the airport.
-Don’t be shy about walking somewhere where there is no one else, those areas are usually the best.
-Gates can sometimes be good but there is always a chance of them opening sometime.
+After this, have a walk around and see where you like the look of.
+I always make sure it is the darkest, quietest corner of the airport.
+Don’t be shy about walking somewhere by yourself; those areas are usually the best.
+Gates can sometimes be good, but there is always a chance of them opening.
 Also, have you ever wondered why there are armrests on almost every seat in the airport?
-Well those are just for your arms, they are to stop people lying on them and taking up more room.
-They are the bane of my life but fortunately not every airport decided to have them 🙌🏻
+Well, those are just for your arms; they are to stop people from lying on them and taking up more room.
+They are the bane of my life, but fortunately, not every airport has them. 🙌🏻

-If an airport has a quiet/rest area then you are onto a winner.
-Some will also have reclined seats but personally I prefer something flat (even the floor) so I can move about.
+If an airport has a quiet/rest area, then you are onto a winner.
+Some will also have reclining seats, but personally, I prefer something flat (even the floor) so I can move about.

 THINGS YOU DON’T WANT TO BE NEAR: